DavisLaboratory/maph/README.md

 as *proteoforms*.
 Taking advantage of this structure, maph takes an input file of phosphopeptides and maps the phosphorylations onto proteins and complexes according to a set of guidelines explained in detail in the figure below.
-It works by assigning a **confidence score** and an **abundance score** to each mapped protein and complex.
+It works by assigning a **support score** and an **abundance score** to each mapped protein and complex.

-#### Confidence (Support) Score
+#### Support Score

-Phosphoproteomic data is error prone therefore maph computes a confidence score to summarise the confidence we have in observing any given proteoform. maph does so by combining evidence from the data with that from knowledge bases such as Reactome into a confidence score for each proteoform.
-This confidence score summarises support for a given phosphorylation state of a protein (proteoform) over its other phosphorylation states based on observations from the data.
+Phosphoproteomic data is error prone therefore maph computes a support score to summarise the support we have in observing any given proteoform. maph does so by combining evidence from the data with that from knowledge bases such as Reactome into a support score for each proteoform.
+This support score summarises support for a given phosphorylation state of a protein (proteoform) over its other phosphorylation states based on observations from the data.